 Diagnosing and treating her heart attack symptoms was relatively straightforward, but the pain in her shoulder continued to be unbearable.

-The heart attack served as a wake-up call for her to seek treatment from Total Joint Replacement Surgeon, Dr. Jonathan Winston, ORA Orthopedics.
+The heart attack served as a wake-up call for her to seek treatment from Hand & Upper Extremity Surgeon, Dr. Jonathan Winston, ORA Orthopedics.

 “Both an X-ray and an MRI confirmed that Charlotte was suffering from a torn rotator cuff due to advanced arthritis,” explains Dr. Winston.